Tingle Vs. Evil Dog

 And I am not partial to any pairing.
 Whatever pairings I use are just part of how the story developed in my head.

-My nine- year-old, blue-eyed, blond-haired brother, Josh, and I were playing Mario Kart for the Wii when a hobo dressed as Tingle falls through the roof right in front of the TV.
-As if a person standing in my line of vision wasn't enough, there is dust in my eyes and in my lungs.
-The watering eyes and coughing distract me from the game.
+My nine- year-old, blue-eyed, blond-haired brother, Josh, and I were playing Mario Kart for the Wii when a hobo dressed as Tingle fell through the roof right in front of the TV!
+How random is that?!
+What's going on?
+Why was a hobo on my roof to fall through it in the first plance?
+And as if a person standing in my line of vision wasn't enough, there was dust in my eyes and my lungs.
+The watering eyes and coughing and wondering thoughts distracted me from the game.

 "Hey!
 I just lost because of you!
 I never lose at Mario Kart.
 You will pay!
 I mean that literally, too!
-How am I supposed to explain a hole in the ceiling to my parents?"
-As I kept up my rant, the hobo had stood up and brushed himself off.
+How am I supposed to explain a hole in the ceiling to my parents?!"
+As I ranted, the hobo stood up and brushed himself off.
 I saw that it wasn't just a hobo dressed as Tingle, but it was actually Tingle.

 "Ha ha ha!
 That fall so must have hurt!
 How'd it happen?"

-Tingle glares at me before answering, "There was a cat on the roof.
+Tingle glared at me before answering, "There was a cat on the roof.
 It jumped unnaturally high and used its claws to pop my balloon."

-Tingle starts limping around my house.
-My brother and I can't help laughing when he trips over the toys that are left lying around on the floor.
-Tingle makes an especially good spectacle of himself after stepping on a Lego piece, dancing around on one leg, stepping on another Lego piece, and then finally falling over onto a Lego tower Josh had just made.
+Tingle started limping around my house.
+My brother and I couldn't help laughing when he tripped over the toys left lying around on the floor.
+Tingle maked an especially good spectacle of himself after stepping on a Lego piece, dancing around on one leg, stepping on another Lego piece, and then finally falling over onto a Lego tower Josh had just made.

-Josh gets mad at Tingle and throws a basketball at him.
-The ball bounces off of Tingle, hits the TV, and hits Tingle again.
+Josh got mad at Tingle and threw a basketball at him.
+The ball bounced off of Tingle, hit the TV, and then hit Tingle again.

-I screech when I see that the TV is broken: "You are paying for that, too!"
+I screeched when I saw that the TV got broken: "You are paying for that, too!"

-My little Yorkie mix comes into the room to investigate all the noise.
-The little dog starts barking at Tingle.
-Tingle gets a gleam in his eyes and pulls out a giant bubble wand.
-He starts chasing my dog, screaming, "Come back here Evil Dog!"
+My little Yorkie mix came into the room to investigate all the noise.
+The little dog started barking at Tingle.
+Tingle got a gleam in his eyes and pulled out a giant bubble wand.
+He started chasing my dog, screaming, "Come back here Evil Dog!"

-He chases her through the kitchen, slowing himself down by tripping over a rug and running head first into the wall.
-Josh runs after him, video taping all of this.
+He chased her through the kitchen, slowing himself down by tripping over a rug and running head first into the wall.
+Josh ran after him, video taping all of this.

-I throw my shoe at Tingle when he chases the dog back into the living room.
-He falls on his face.
-Then he starts crawling toward my dog.
-I step on the back of his head.
+I threw my shoe at Tingle when he chased the dog back into the living room.
+He fell on his face.
+Then he started crawling toward my dog.
+I stepped on the back of his head.

 "My dog may not be an angel, but she sure isn't Evil.
 Evil Dog lives across the street."

-I smack him upside the head and lead him and Josh to the house across from mine.
-Tingle has trouble crossing the street.
-He is hit by a car coming from the left.
-He gets up and walks forward two steps and is hit by a car on the right.
-To avoid another car in the street, Tingle walks backward and is hit by a car pulling out of a driveway.
-Tingle eventually makes it to the other side.
+I smacked him upside the head and led him and Josh to the house across from mine.
+Tingle had trouble crossing the street.
+He got hit by a car coming from the left.
+He got up and walked forward two steps and to be hit by a car on the right.
+To avoid another car in the street, Tingle walked backward and was hit by a car pulling out of a driveway.
+Tingle eventually made it to the other side.

 "Good show!"
-I call out as Josh and I cross.
+I called out as Josh and I crossed.

-We ignore the sign reading "Trespassers will be Trampled" and go into the unlocked house.
-It is dark and creepy inside, with only a few candles in holders along the walls.
-Some of its rooms have dirt floors while others have stone floors.
-Out of curiosity, Josh and I follow Tingle into the house.
+We ignored the sign reading "Trespassers will be Trampled" and went into the unlocked house.
+It was dark and creepy inside, with only a few candles in holders along the walls.
+And it was also eerily quiet—as the home of a dog, I expected barking.
+Some of its rooms had dirt floors while others had stone floors.
+Out of curiosity, Josh and I followed Tingle into the house.

-Josh freaks out when he sees the huge gold spiders all over.
-Tingle goes up to one and nudges it.
+Josh freaked out when he saw the huge gold spiders all over.
+Tingle went up to one and nudged it.
 He's knocked halfway across the room.

 "Don't worry, they can only hurt you if you get too close," he reassures us.

-We go to the next room.
-Tingle trips over a loose stone in the floor.
-He falls forward into a giant spider web with a gold spider in it.
-The gold spider starts chewing on Tingle's head.
-I pull a candle from the wall.
-Josh and I stare at the flame for a long time before the muffled screams coming from the struggling weirdo caught in the web get annoying.
-I set the web on fire.
-The spider flees and Tingle is freed.
-He walks forward into the still-flaming spider web.
-His left arm catches on fire.
-He drops to the floor and rolls onto his right side.
-I walk over and kick him onto his other side.
-He jumps up, singed but otherwise seems okay.
+We went to the next room.
+Tingle tripped over a loose stone in the floor.
+He fell forward into a giant spider web with a gold spider in it.
+The gold spider started chewing on Tingle's head.
+I pulled a candle from the wall.
+Josh and I stared at the flame for a long time because the fire was just so…mesmerizing before the muffled screams coming from the struggling weirdo caught in the web got annoying.
+So then I set the web on fire.
+The spider fled and Tingle was freed.
+He walked forward into the still-flaming spider web so that his left arm caught on fire.
+He dropped to the floor and rolled onto his right side.
+I walked over and kicked him onto his other side.
+When the flames were out, he jumped up, singed but otherwise seemed okay.

-We walk through a few more rooms before coming across one with a stone floor and a throne directly in the middle of it.
-The throne is decorated with scenes depicting Tingle being tortured and/or dying in lots of different ways.
-Sitting on the throne is a white toy poodle.
+We walked through a few more rooms before coming across one with a stone floor and a throne directly in the middle of it.
+The throne was decorated with scenes depicting Tingle being tortured and/or dying in lots of different ways.
+Sitting on the throne was a white toy poodle.

-Josh hides behind me, points to the poodle, and says, "This is Evil Dog.
+Josh hid behind me, pointed to the poodle, and said, "This is Evil Dog.
 He knocks me over every time I try to play outside.
 He always pushes me in the mud, so I get in trouble for getting dirty."

-Josh is ignored.
-I'm the next to speak up, "What's with the pics on your throne?"
+Josh was ignored.
+I spoke up next, "What's with the pictures on your throne?"

-The poodle shrugs.
-"Tingle and I are archenemies," he states plainly.
+The poodle shrugged.
+"Tingle and I are archenemies," he stated plainly.

-This sends Tingle into a frenzy.
-He pulls out his giant bubble wand and launches himself at the dog.
-He overshoots the throne and sends himself flying into the back wall.
-Tingle crawls to the front of the throne and attempts to stand up.
+This sent Tingle into a frenzy.
+He pulled out his giant bubble wand and launched himself at the dog.
+He overshot the throne and sent himself flying into the back wall.
+Tingle crawled to the front of the throne and attempted to stand up.

-Evil Dog pulls out two waffles.
-He starts eating one and throws the other at Tingle.
-Then he throws a tube of toothpaste.
-Tingle picks up the toothpaste and spreads some on the waffle in front of him.
+Evil Dog pulled out two waffles.
+He started eating one and threw the other at Tingle.
+Then he threw a tube of toothpaste.
+Tingle picked up the toothpaste and spread some on the waffle in front of him.

 "Okay, since you guys came all the way here to see me, I'll tell you a story."

-Evil Dog finishes this line and then Tingle, who is still on the ground, starts choking: "There are sprinkles in this waffle!
-Are you trying to kill me?"
+Evil Dog finished this line and then Tingle, who was still on the ground, started choking: "There are sprinkles in this waffle!
+Are you trying to kill me?!"

 "I threw it at you just as something to throw at you.
 It's your own stupid fault for eating it, you imbecile.
 Then again, I must admit that eating it was a brilliant idea on your part.
 And yes, I will get around to killing you eventually.
 Now back to my story."

-As it turns out, Evil Dog's story is about Zelda's children.
+As it turns out, Evil Dog's story was about Zelda's children.
 It is long and doesn't make much sense.
 This is the story:

 Both boys had odd upbringings.
 They both knew they were adopted but they were content with their lives.

 One random day, Saria kicked out her half leprechaun son, Leap; she did this with good intentions, of course.
 She told him to go on a journey.
 Leap decided to introduce himself to his half-sister.
 He went to Hyrule Castle Town.
 The guards refused to let Leap into the castle.
 Zelda saw Leap and sent her only daughter, Izzy, to spend time with her brother.
 Izzy was very smart and by age 11, had figured out what had happened before she was born.
 Zelda trusted Izzy enough to tell her the whole story.
-Izzy sided with her mother and kept the secret from her father.
+Izzy sided with her mother, believing her father to be in the wrong to leave Zelda for so long and kept the secret from her father.